 Quantum Optics Conference

-challenges, techniques & latest research insights in quantum optics
+challenges, techniques & latest research insights in magneto and quantum optics

-Quantum optics is one of the largest and most active fields of research in physics.
+Quantum and magneto optics are amongst the largest and most active fields of research in physics.
 Today, heavily funded quantum iniatitives around the world are seeking to drive forward the quantum revolution through quantum computing, quantum sensing and quantum communication.

 For more than two decades, attocube has been an active and integral part of this scientific community, with co-founder Prof. Karraï working amongst the pioneers in the fields of quantum dots, cavity optics, and confocal microscopy at cryogenic temperatures.